What is the Liverpool Health and Academic Precinct?

 When will construction of the new car park begin?

 Once approvals have been received, construction of the new multi-storey car park is expected to commence in the second half of 2020.

 As the project is taking place on the existing hospital site, it is essential that works are staged to minimise the day to day operations of the staff and clinicians in providing patient care.

 What stage is the Liverpool Health and Academic Precinct up to?

 Each project usually includes three main stages – Planning, Design and Delivery – all of which include several steps.
-As at early 2020, the LHAP project has progressed through the schematic design phase, which sets out the range of services the hospital will offer and the general look and feel of buildings and spaces.
-Work on detailed design, in which the furniture, fixtures and fittings are considered, will commence in mid-2020.
+As at mid-2020, the Liverpool Hospital redevelopment project has progressed through the schematic design phase, which sets out the range of services the hospital will offer and the general look and feel of buildings and spaces.
+Work on detailed design, in which the furniture, fixtures and fittings are considered, has also commenced.

 Alongside the continuation of the design process, the ‘delivery’ stage is also underway with the commencement of early works to prepare the site.
 These works will continue throughout 2020.